Kelleyc718/teddy-javascript-assessment-ii/README.md

 1. Write your solutions to the problems presented below inside `solutions.js`.

-1. The Testing instructions provided below to run automated tests on your solutions.
+1. Read the Testing instructions below.

 1. Add, commit, and push to your branch